Apocalypse: Dawn of the Dead

 "Zombies!
 Get the hell out of here!"
-Nicholas yelled as he grabbed brass trumpet and began running towards the buses, followed by Judith, Andrew, Liam, and Nick, who realized what was happening.
+Nicholas yelled as he grabbed his silver trumpet and began running towards the buses, followed by Judith, Andrew, Liam, and Nick, who realized what was happening.

 The rest of the band stood there, looking at them like they were crazy.

 "Zombies?
 What are you guys, high?" a clarinet player smirked.

 "It's some sort of prank from the other team, don't be stupid!" another one laughed.
 The rest of the band followed this logic, as did most of the crowd, but Nicholas began to flash back to the sounds they were making.
 The low groans and the feral yells, along with the glowing eyes were all too familiar too him.